 In towns and villages of France, boulangeries, or bakery shops, sell fresh French bread daily, and many bakers make it to their own recipe.
 Real, traditional French bread must use fresh flour, salt and yeast.
 Some types of supermarket breads use frozen dough, but this isn't regarded as real French bread.
 With so many types of delicious French breads, there's something that everyone can enjoy.

+The French baguette names a classic type of French bread and probably what you think of first when you think of French breads.
 The well-known, stick-like baguette can be found in most food shops and bakeries.
-Travel through the villages of France and soon you will see the freshly made long baguette sticking out of a paper bag, or from the basket on someone's bicycle.
+Travel through the villages of France and you'll see the freshly made long baguettes sticking out of a paper bag or from the basket on someone's bicycle.

 Pain de Campagne

 The French word for bread is "pain," and boulangeries usually sell several types of pain, including rye bread, also known as pain de seigle, and sourdough bread, or pain du levain.
 The traditional type of country farmhouse bread, pain de campagne, tends to keep a little longer than the long, thin baguette.

 Pain de Mie

 Similar to English and American white sliced bread, although slightly sweeter, pain de mie is generally used for sandwiches.
 It's often available in supermarkets already packaged, but it won't be on the fresh bread counter.
 Often toasted, this is the type of French bread normally used in croque monsieur, which is a toasted cheese and ham sandwich.

 France is known for some distinct flatbreads, including crepes.
 You might think of a crepe as a pancake, and it is very similar.
 But it's also considered a type of flatbread.

 Crepes don't have a leavening agent in them.
 They're used for both savory and sweet fillings, making them a versatile type of flatbread.